MELKWEGBRIDGE AT SHOW, “TRANSITIONAL SPACES FOR THE 21ST-CENTURY CITY”, 4 MAY – 5 JUNE, GALERIE PASSAGE DU DÉSIR, PARIS

 Anyone who is going an international flight at Amsterdam Airport Schiphol may encounter these signs with the images of NEXT architects.
 The renewed Holland Boulevard is a new lounge at the airport.
 The project will be delivered this year.
 2016 is the year that Schiphol celebrates its 100th anniversary.

 The Transfer Centre 6 of KLM Royal Dutch Airlines and the PRM Lounge are expected to become available at their new locations by the end of January 2016.
 The passenger area will be completed in March.
 This includes the seating area with Internet services, the Airport Library, Aviflora, Swatch, Science Center NEMO and Rituals.
-The Rijksmuseum and museum shop are planned for the upcoming summer.
+The Rijksmuseum and museum shop are planned for the upcoming autumn.